 Research the companies.
 If there’s a list of participating companies online, check them out to see who you want to meet with.
 If you have a priority list of employers you’d like to connect with, you’ll be able to take your time working the room and introducing yourself.

 What to bring.
 A portfolio is a great way to hold everything you need to bring.
 Another option is a large purse, small briefcase, or a messenger bag.
 Be sure you can easily get your materials out of it to share with recruiters.
-Bring 20+ copies of your resume and a stack of business cards, if you have one.
+Bring 20+ copies of your resume and a stack of business cards, if you have them.
 Also bring a notepad and pen to jot down names and facts you want to remember.

 Have your elevator pitch ready.
 An elevator pitch is a quick synopsis of your skills, background, and experience.
 Get yours ready in advance and practice saying it.
-Recruit your friends and family to listen to you for 20 - 30 seconds or so - which is as long as your pitch needs to be - and get their feedback.
+Recruit your friends and family to listen to you for 20 - 30 seconds or so – which is as long as your pitch needs to be – and get their feedback.
 The more you practice it, the easier it will be to say.
-Review these tips for writing an elevator pitch, with examples.

 Check in when you arrive at the fair.
 You may need to sign in at the reception area and get a name tag.
 Your name tag goes on your right side because you’ll be shaking hands with your right hand.
 Having the name tag on the same side as the handshake draws the recruiter’s eye to your name tag, making it easier for them to remember your name.